GaneshWiz07/MINIMART-E-COMMERCE-SIMULATOR/README.md

    ```bash
    npm install
    ```
-3. Start the development servers:
+3. Start the development server:
    ```bash
    npm run dev
    ```
-   This will start both frontend and backend servers concurrently.

-### Environment Setup
-- Frontend runs on port 3000
+The application will run on port 3000 by default.
-- Backend runs on default port

 ## Features Documentation